Published in

 The artwork consists of similar pieces in the foreground like the glowing colorful rug, a painting behind them, and the dismissal of light on their faces.

-Throughout the painting, a dense form of emotions and sentiments are displayed.
+Throughout the painting, a dense form of emotions and sentiments is displayed.
 Besides expressing intentional love between the lovers, the letter also exhibits a hurriedness to reply to one another, contrasting with the maid’s posture, which conveys self-restraint and love.
 Furthermore, the geometry through tiles is also noteworthy.

 Woman Writing a Letter with her maid by Johannes Vermeer

-Woman Writing a Letter with her maid by Johannes Vermeer | Source: National Gallery of Ireland
+Woman Writing a Letter With Her Maid by Johannes Vermeer | Source: National Gallery of Ireland

 8. Allegory of the Catholic Faith.